Twins vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have won in nine, or 30%, of the 30 contests they have been named as odds-on underdogs this year.
+- The Twins have won in 10, or 32.3%, of the 31 contests they have been named as odds-on underdogs this year.

-- Minnesota has entered 30 games this season as the underdog by -110 or more and is 9-21 in those contests.
+- Minnesota has a record of 4-11, a 26.7% win rate, when it's set as an underdog of +115 or more by oddsmakers this season.

-- The moneyline set for this matchup implies the Twins have a 52.4% chance of coming away with a victory in the contest.
+- The Twins have an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.

-- Minnesota and its opponents have gone over the total this season in 35 of its 82 opportunities.
+- Minnesota's games have gone over the total in 36 of its 83 chances.

+- The Twins have an against the spread mark of 4-7-0 in 11 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!